gjolly/google-rotation-planner/README.md

 ## Installation

-The recommanded way to install this tool is to download the right pre-built binary for your system from the [latest release](https://github.com/gjolly/google-rotation-planner/releases/latest).
+The recommended way to install this tool is to download the right pre-built binary for your system from the [latest release](https://github.com/gjolly/google-rotation-planner/releases/latest).

 You can also install the tool with `golang`: